List of Animals and Their Homes Names with Pictures

 These are animals that we see often in villages, cities, or schools.
 Their homes are commonly used in vocabulary teaching for beginners.

-• Cat – stays in a basket, bed, or house
+• Cat – lives in a Cattery / House

-• Rabbit – lives in a burrow or a hutch
+• Rabbit – lives in a Burrow / Hutch

 Farm Animals Homes and the Places They Live